lgatto/lgatto.github.io/_pages/cbio-who.md

   PhD, focusing on the development of software and statistical modelling for single-cell proteomics data.

-- **Abirami Soundiramourtty** [AbiramiSnD](https://github.com/AbiramiSnd) has a
+- **Abirami Soundiramourtty**
-  PhD in Bioinoformatics and Genomics from the University Via Domitia of Perpignan.
-  She joined the CBIO team in December 2025 to work on the project e-omix as a Bioinformatician to work on transcriptomic and genomic data.
+  [AbiramiSnD](https://github.com/AbiramiSnd) has a PhD in Bioinoformatics and Genomics from the University Via Domitia of Perpignan.
+She joined the e-OMIX team in the CBIO lab in December 2025 to work on transcriptomic and genomic data.

 ## Undergraduates